STRUCTURAL MECHANICS & FINITE ELEMENTS - 2022/3

 Formative assessment and feedback are through a range of self-assessment exercises (named “home exercises”).
-The final solution to these exercises is given so that students can check their answers.
+Students can verify their answers against the final solution to these exercises which are provided.
 Worked examples are also given.
 Feedback is also given on SurreyLearn in forum discussions and through comments on coursework submissions.

 - provide the ability to use commercial finite element program to model structures using different types of elements.

 - provide an overview of the different types of finite element analysis and levels of complexity generally used in practice to obtain a specific desired level of accuracy and achieve economic and safe structural designs.